ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 # Background

-The architecture of Transport Services is based on the survey of Services Provided by IETF Tranport Protocols and Congestion Control Mechanisms {{RFC8095}}, and the distilled minimal set of the features offered by trasport protocols {{I-D.ietf-taps-minset}}.
+The architecture of Transport Services is based on the survey of Services Provided by IETF Transport Protocols and Congestion Control Mechanisms {{RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{I-D.ietf-taps-minset}}.
 This work identified the common features and patterns across all transport protocols developed thus far.

 Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this architecture also considers the impact of transport security protocols on the feature set exposed by transport services {{I-D.pauly-taps-transport-security}}.